adonisjs/v6-docs/content/docs/database/sql.md

 :::note

-The Lucid documentation has moved.
-Please visit [https://lucid.adonisjs.com](https://lucid.adonisjs.com) for the latest resources.
+The documentation for Lucid is available on [https://lucid.adonisjs.com](https://lucid.adonisjs.com)

 :::